swiftlang/swift-llbuild/README.md

 - [ ] Support automatic auditing of build consistency.

-  One of the most frequent problems with build systems is when an undeclared input or misbehaving tool causes the build results to be inconsistent or vary from build to build.
-We would like llbuild to include tools for automatically diagnosing such situations, for example by periodically or speculatively rebuilding items which are not expected to have changed and comparing the results.
+  Few build systems diagnose problems effectively.
+Frequently, undeclared inputs or misbehaving tools can cause inconsistent build results.
+We would like llbuild to automatically diagnose these problems, for example by periodically or speculatively rebuilding items which are not expected to have changed and comparing the results.

 - [ ] Performance tuning of core engine queues.